claranet/casper/README.md

 Enable autocompletion
 ---------------------

-Note: Bash completion is only available if a script has been installed properly, and not executed through the python command, cf. <http://click.pocoo.org/5/bashcomplete/#limitations>
+Note: Bash completion is only available if a script has been installed properly, and not executed through the python command, cf. <http://click.pocoo.org/5/bashcomplete/#limitations>.

+You also need to have the ``casper`` binary available in your ``$PATH``.

 Bash user: